suruz/TR2-Level-Viewer/README.md

-Q. How can I control animation state with my custom behavior script?
+<b>Q. How can I control animation state with my custom behavior script?</b>

 First set ShowObjectID to true in Settings.cs.
 This will print TR2 object ID in 3D text.
 Alternatively you can look up this ID in Unity3D Editor’s Hierarchy panel.
 Search for game object starting